Caramel icing takes time, but it’s totally worth the effort.

 But, if you’re like me, thirty minutes of slow, repetitive stirring motion will hypnotize you.

-The lines are somewhat blurred between frosting and icing (sometimes are terms are used interchangeably), but typically an icing is considered a topping that is hard and flat while a frosting has height and is light and fluffy.
+Caramel icing is also quite different from caramel frosting.
+The lines are somewhat blurred between frosting and icing (sometimes the terms are used interchangeably), but typically an icing is considered a topping that is hard and flat while a frosting has height and is light and fluffy.

 If you don’t have a candy thermometer, you can test by dropping a small amount of caramel into water to see if it forms a soft ball (hence the name).
 However, it’s easy to miss the correct moment to do the test so I strongly recommend the thermometer.

 In order to spread caramel icing on cake or cupcakes, it needs to be warm.
-If you are making it ahead of time, you can leave it at room temperature until ready to use (I would leave it out for several days, but I’m not a food saftey specialist).
-Then, warm on low heat in saucepan, stirring until smooth before using.
+If you are making it ahead of time, you can leave it at room temperature until ready to use (I would leave it out for several days, but I’m not a food safety specialist).
+Then, warm on medium-low heat in a saucepan, stirring until smooth before using.

-What is an Easy Way to Make Caramel Icing?
+What is the Easiest Way to Make Caramel?

 - 3/4 cup evaporated milk